NicoAnth/FaultAttack/README.md

 ## Installation

-Simply make command to compile.
+Simply use make command to compile.

 ```bash
 make